aidanhibbard/aidanhibbard/content/articles/getting-started-with-nuxt-v4.md

 ## New directory structure

-The [new directory structure](https://nuxt.com/docs/getting-started/upgrade#new-directory-structure) is likely the best part of the version four upgrade, and to be quite honest I'm pretty dissapointed we didn't get it originally with version three.
+The [new directory structure](https://nuxt.com/docs/getting-started/upgrade#new-directory-structure) is likely the best part of the version four upgrade, and to be quite honest I'm pretty disappointed we didn't get it originally with version three.

 This splits your app into two directories `server` and `app` which right off the bat you can tell what belongs in each.
 Your `app.vue`, pages, composables and other front end will live in the `app` directory.
 While all your server logic will live comfortably in the `server` directory still with little, to no changes required.